selvabenz/audiobible.github.io/readme.txt

-This is a Nepali ULB audio Bible.
+This is a Nepali ULB (NT) audio Bible.
 This can be used as a resource for the OBT projects in Nepal.